wakatime/wakatime-blog/posts/46-latency-of-digitalocean-spaces-vs-aws-s3.md

 ### WakaTime’s Infra

 We’re now using S3 as our primary code stats database, with an [SSDB caching layer][blog post 45], and multiple Postgres databases on DigitalOcean block storage volumes.
-WakaTime code stats come in from the [open source plugins][plugins] to the [WakaTime API][api] and are temporarily stored in a Postgres database sharded at the application-layer by day.
+Code stats are sent from [WakaTime plugins][plugins] to the [WakaTime API][api] and temporarily stored in Postgres, sharded by day.
-Multiple times per day, a background task runs on our RabbitMQ distributed task queue that moves code stats from Postgres into S3, warms the SSDB cache, then globally locks and drops the current shard table from Postgres.
+Then a background task runs on our RabbitMQ distributed task queue to:

+* move code stats from Postgres into S3
+* warm the [SSDB cache][blog post 45]
+* globally lock and drop the current shard from Postgres, after all it’s rows are in S3

 A similar task also runs each day to backup the code stats into DigitalOcean Spaces.
 Our backups in Spaces are [automatically versioned][spaces docs] by DigitalOcean.
 If new code stats come in for the same S3 file, the change is replicated and versioned in the Spaces backup.